What is a chicken brooder?

 How long do chicks stay in the brooder?

-Baby chicks go into a brooder box as soon as they have dried out in the incubator, or as soon as you bring them home from the breeder or hatchery.
+Chicks go into a brooder as soon as they've dried out after hatching, or as soon as you bring them home from a breeder or hatchery.

-• fully feathered and can regulate their own temperature
+• Fully feathered, so they can regulate their own body temperature

 Baby chicks coloured yellow in a fun line drawing used as a divider.

-A large tote box is a good size for up to six chickens for their first two or three weeks.
-I call this a "Stage 1" brooder.
+In the early days, a large tote box works well for a small group, say around six chicks for their first couple of weeks.
+I think of this as a "Stage 1" brooder.

-The best way of calculating the chicken brooder size is to watch your chicks' behaviour.
+The best way to judge whether your brooder is the right size is to watch your chicks.

 Baby chicks coloured yellow in a fun line drawing used as a divider.

-What's a suitable place for the best chick brooder setup?
+What's a suitable place for the best brooder setup?

-• you don't mind dust – chicks create a lot of it!
+• You don't mind dust — chicks create plenty of it!

-I use a spare bedroom with a tote box brooder for the first week, then move them into a large puppy pen brooder in my office or utility room until they're ready to go outside with the main flock.
+In my own setup, I use a spare bedroom with a tote box brooder for the first week.
+After that, I move the chicks into a larger puppy pen brooder in my office or utility room until they're ready to go outside.

 Baby chicks coloured yellow in a fun line drawing used as a divider.